Julian Stanley

 Julian Cecil Stanley (July 9, 1918 – August 12, 2005) was an American psychologist.
 He was an advocate of accelerated education for academically gifted children.
 He founded the Johns Hopkins University Center for Talented Youth (CTY), as well as a related research project, the Study of Mathematically Precocious Youth (SMPY), whose work has, since 1980, been supplemented by the Julian C. Stanley Study of Exceptional Talent (SET), which provides academic assistance to gifted children.
 Stanley was also widely known for his classic book, coauthored with Donald Campbell, on the design of educational and psychological research - Experimental and Quasi-experimental Designs for Research.

-Biography
+Early life and education

 Julian Cecil Stanley Jr. was born in Macon, Georgia, on July 9, 1918.
-After finishing high school he attended West Georgia Junior College (1936) - now the State University of West Georgia - and at age 19 years, after attending the Georgia Teacher's College (1937) - now the Georgia Southern University - he became a high school math and chemistry teacher.
+After finishing high school he attended West Georgia Junior College (1936)— now the State University of West Georgia—and at age 19 years, after attending the Georgia Teacher's College (1937)—now the Georgia Southern University—he became a high school math and chemistry teacher.
 During the Second World War he served in the Army Air Corps' chemical warfare service (1942–1945).
 Upon his return, he entered Harvard University where he completed his doctorate in education (Ed.D.) in 1950.